madclaws/kad/README.md

 **A DHT simulator based on Kademlia**

 Kad is a Distributed Hash Table (DHT) simulator based on [Kademlia protocol](https://en.wikipedia.org/wiki/Kademlia#:~:text=Kademlia%20is%20a%20distributed%20hash,of%20information%20through%20node%20lookups.).
-The main purpose is to understand Kademlia protocol and as a sandbox for further experiments around DHTs and Kademlia.
+The main purpose is to help understand Kademlia protocol and as a sandbox for further experiments around DHTs and Kademlia.

 ## How it works

 - Nodes in a network is represented by Erlang processes, which helps us to simulate 1000s of nodes.
 Each process will behave like a kademlia node with its own routing table and other metadata.

-- Instead of RPC calls, we use Process messaging.
+- Instead of RPC calls, we use Erlang Process messaging.

 - Process PIDs replaces UDP endpoint